StephenHaney/redux-time-travel/README.md

 #### actionsToIgnore (usually unnecessary)
 _array of strings (action types)_

 By default, Redux Time Travel pays attention to every action and keeps track of the resulting changes.
-If you know certain actions will never impact slices of state that you want to undo/redo, you can tell Redux Time Travel to ignore these actions, which saves some
+If you know certain actions will never impact slices of state that you want to undo/redo, you can tell Redux Time Travel to ignore these actions, which saves some effort in the middleware.

 __IMPORTANT:__ actionsToIgnore is potentially dangerous and usually premature optimization.
 If you accidentally tell Redux Time Travel to ignore an action that DOES end up impacting a slice of state that is watched and time travels, you can push your state unrecoverably out of sync.